 After the self-guided portion of the tour, a guide in period costume takes visitors through the plantation’s centerpiece—Belle Meade mansion.
 Themes (holidays, aspects of plantation life, etc.) change periodically and give glimpses into the lives of the prominent family who once occupied its rooms.
 The mansion is decorated as it would have been in the 1880s, and nearly all of the furnishings are original from the plethora of taxidermy to the engraved pistols and ornate tea sets.

-The last stop on the tour of Belle Meade plantation is the winery.
+The last stop on the tour is Belle Meade Winery.
 Because all good tours end with a wine tasting.
-Though the winery doesn’t date from the time of the Hardings and Jacksons–it’s actually only 6 year old–there is evidence that Muscadine grapes (used for traditional sweet wine) were grown on the plantation in the 1800s.
+Though the winery doesn’t date from the time of the Hardings and Jacksons–it’s actually only 10 years old–there is evidence that Muscadine grapes (used for traditional sweet wine) were grown on the plantation in the 1800s.
 The complimentary tasting includes three types of wines made from grapes grown elsewhere in Tennessee and in California.
 The profits from the winery support the upkeep of the plantation.

 Visiting Belle Meade Plantation